amanmrangin/git_learning/README.md

     1.  `git push`
 - **Verify** the commit history on the remote 'release_1' branch

+  ### Git Cherrypick (Pick commit from one branch and apply to another branch)

+    - To commit (A123456B) from 'feature_1' to 'main' branch:

+      a.
+In local machine,
+          - Fetch all branches:  `git fetch`
+          - work on 'main' branch: `git checkout main`
+          - Cherry Pick a specific commit (A123456B) of branch (e.g.: feature_1): `git cherry-pick A123456B`

 ## Additional Materials
 - [Git for beginners: The definitive practical guide](https://stackoverflow.com/q/315911/12860895)